Submarine communications cable: Vulnerabilities of submarine cables

+A Telstra warning sign advising boaters of submarine telecommunications cables in Brisbane Water, New South Wales.

 Submarine cables are exposed to a variety of potential threats.
 Many of these threats are accidental, such as by fishing trawlers, ship anchors, earthquakes, turbidity currents, and even shark bites.

 Based on surveying breaks in the Atlantic Ocean and the Caribbean Sea, it was found that between 1959 and 1996, fewer than 9% were due to natural events.
 In response to this threat to the communications network, the practice of cable burial has developed.
 The average incidence of cable faults was 3.7 per 1000 km per year from 1959 to 1979.
-That rate was reduced to 0.44 faults per 1,000 km per year after 1985, due to widespread burial of cable starting in 1980.
+That rate was reduced to 0.44 faults per 1,000 km (500 nmi.) per year after 1985, due to widespread burial of cable starting in 1980.

 Still, cable breaks are by no means a thing of the past, with more than 50 repairs a year in the Atlantic Ocean alone, and significant breaks in 2006, 2008, 2009 and 2011.

 Several vulnerabilities of submarine communication cables make them attractive targets for organized crime.
 The following section explores these vulnerabilities and currently proposed counter measures to organized crime from different perspectives.

 Technical perspective

 Technical vulnerabilities

 The remoteness of these cables in international waters, poses significant challenges for continuous monitoring and increases their attractiveness as targets of physical tampering, data theft, and service disruptions.

 The cables' vulnerability is further compounded by technological advancements, such as the development of unmanned underwater vehicles (UUVs), which enable covert cable damage while avoiding detection.
 However, even low-tech attacks can impact the cable's security significantly, as demonstrated in 2013, when three divers were arrested for severing the main cable linking Egypt with Europe, drastically lowering Egypt's internet speed.

 Even in shallow waters, cables remain exposed to risks, as illustrated in the context of the Korea Strait.
 Such sea passages are often marked as ‘maritime choke points’ where several nations have conflicting interests, increasing the risk of harm from shipping activities and disputes.

 Further, most cable locations are publicly available, making them an easy target for criminal acts such as disrupting services or stealing cable materials, which potentially lead to substantial communication blackouts.
-The stealing of submarine cable has been reported in Vietnam, where more than 11 km of cables went missing in 2007 and were later presumed to be found on fishing boats, attributed to their incentives to sell them, according to media reports.
+The stealing of submarine cable has been reported in Vietnam, where more than 11 km (6 nmi.) of cables went missing in 2007 and were later presumed to be found on fishing boats, attributed to their incentives to sell them, according to media reports.